PHLAK/docker-plexpy/README.md

 `--restart always` - Always restart the container regardless of the exit status.
 See the Docker
                      [restart policies](https://goo.gl/OI87rA) for additional details.

+`-e TZ=America/Phoenix` - Set the timezone for your server.
+You can find your timezone in this
+                          [list of timezones](https://goo.gl/uy1J6q).
+Use the (case sensitive) value from the `TZ` column.
+If left unset, timezone will be UTC.

 Troubleshooting
 ---------------